Natallllyyy333/finance_manager/README.md

 ### Libraries

 #### Python Libraries
-- os - used to clear terminal
+- [os](https://docs.python.org/3/library/os.html) - JUSTIFICATION: I used this library for working with file system operations and accessing environment variables, particularly for handling file paths and checking Heroku deployment environment
+- [csv](https://docs.python.org/3/library/csv.html) - JUSTIFICATION: I used this library in the load_transactions() function for parsing CSV files containing financial transaction data from bank statements
+- [time](https://docs.python.org/3/library/time.html) - JUSTIFICATION: I used this library for adding delays with time.sleep() in several places to manage API rate limits and provide better user feedback timing
+- [warnings](https://docs.python.org/3/library/warnings.html) - JUSTIFICATION: I used this library for filtering and suppressing deprecation warnings to keep the console output clean and focused on relevant information
+- [sys](https://docs.python.org/3/library/sys.html) - JUSTIFICATION: I used this library for program exit handling and stdout redirection, particularly in the main function and background processing operations
+- [json](https://docs.python.org/3/library/json.html) - JUSTIFICATION: I used this library for parsing Google service account credentials stored as JSON in environment variables for secure authentication
-- gspread - Google Sheets API wrapper
+- [threading](https://docs.python.org/3/library/threading.html) - JUSTIFICATION: I used this library for asynchronous Google Sheets operations to prevent blocking the main application thread during API calls
-- csv - CSV file processing
-- collections - Specialized container datatypes
-- tertools - Functions creating iterators for efficient looping
-- gspread_formatting - Google Sheets formatting
-- time - used to displayed delayed messages in the terminal
-- [unittest](https://docs.python.org/3/library/unittest.html) - used to carry out testing on single units in validation.py file
+- [tempfile](https://docs.python.org/3/library/tempfile.html) - JUSTIFICATION: I used this library for creating temporary files during file upload processing to securely handle user-uploaded CSV files
+- [shutil](https://docs.python.org/3/library/shutil.html) - JUSTIFICATION: I used this library for cleaning up temporary files and directories to maintain system cleanliness and prevent storage leaks
+- [collections.defaultdict](https://docs.python.org/3/library/collections.html#collections.defaultdict) - JUSTIFICATION: I used this library in several functions for efficient transaction categorization and daily spending tracking with automatic default values
+- [datetime](https://docs.python.org/3/library/datetime.html) - JUSTIFICATION: I used this library for date parsing in the load_transactions() function to convert various date formats into standardized timestamps

 #### Third Party Libraries
-- [colorama](https://pypi.org/project/colorama/) - JUSTIFICATION: I used this library to add color to the terminal and enhance user experience.
-I marked warning/error information with color red and user feedback with blue and green
-- [email_validator](https://pypi.org/project/email-validator/) - JUSTIFICATION: I used this library to validate if user email input is of the form name@</span>example.com
-- [gspread](https://docs.gspread.org/en/latest/) - JUSTIFICATION: I used gspread to add and manipulate data in my Google spreadsheet and to interact with Google APIs
+- [gspread](https://docs.gspread.org/en/latest/) - JUSTIFICATION: I used this library as a Google Sheets API wrapper for reading and writing financial data to Google Spreadsheets in functions like sync_google_sheets_operation() and write_to_month_sheet()
+- [gspread_formatting](https://gspread-formatting.readthedocs.io/en/latest/) - JUSTIFICATION: I used this library for advanced Google Sheets formatting including cell styling, column width adjustment, and professional spreadsheet presentation in the write_to_month_sheet() function
-- [google.oauth2.service_account](https://google-auth.readthedocs.io/en/master/) - JUSTIFICATION: module used to set up the authentification needed to access the Google API and connect my Service Account with the Credentials function.
-A creds.json file is created with all details the API needs to access the google account.
-In deployment to Render this information is stored in the config var section.
+- [google.oauth2.service_account](https://google-auth.readthedocs.io/en/master/) - JUSTIFICATION: I used this module to set up secure authentication needed to access Google APIs and connect Service Account credentials in the get_google_credentials() function
+- [Flask](https://flask.palletsprojects.com/) - JUSTIFICATION: I used this web framework to create the interactive web application interface, handle file uploads, process form data, and serve dynamic HTML templates to users
+- [Werkzeug](https://werkzeug.palletsprojects.com/) - JUSTIFICATION: I used this library for secure filename handling through the secure_filename() function when processing user-uploaded files to prevent directory traversal attacks

 [Back to Table Of Contents](#table-of-contents)